satyamsah/golang-docker/readme.md

 2. `sudo docker build -t multiple-files-wc .`

 3. `sudo docker run --name multiple-files-wc-ctr -p 9081:9081 multiple-files-wc`.

 This is running in non-deamon mode for troubleshooting and log analysis.

-5. I exposed the output as a web service.
+5. Accesing the output: I exposed the output as a web service.
 So, Open browser and type:
      `http://localhost:9081/multiplefileswordcount`

 4. Optional: The output will be dynamically generated in the docker container in the `output` directory.
 Enter into the container using following command: